 Septuaginta Dot Net’s Goals:

-- A new critical text of the Septuagint that is as close as possible to the original text.
+- A new critical text of the Septuagint that is as close as possible to the Hebrew text (Samaritan Pentateuch or Masoretic Text).

 - A comprehensive critical apparatus.